Items to declare

 - products made from whalebone

-Find out more about endangered species by visiting the:
+Find out more about endangered species and permitting requirements by visiting the:

 - face up to 5 years in prison